mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 - Do figures show the data we think they do? not sure if adaptive capacity or overall vulnerability score

 - some didn't have coping strategies too (scores cancel each other out)

+-There should not have been much of a difference in adaptive capacity (Spearman's Rho of 0.77etc) because we used the same data and weights.
+Perhaps we normalized the data differently,

 - **include paperse in here**